Paul Schrader: Themes

-A recurring theme in Schrader's films is the protagonist on a self-destructive path, or undertaking actions which work against himself, deliberately or subconsciously.
-The finale often bears an element of redemption, preceded by a painful sacrifice or cathartic act of violence.

 Schrader has repeatedly referred to Taxi Driver, American Gigolo, Light Sleeper, The Canyons, The Walker, First Reformed, and The Card Counter as "a man in a room" stories.
 The protagonist in each film changes from an angry, then narcissistic, later anxious character, to a person who hides behind a mask of superficiality.

 Although many of his films or scripts are based on real-life biographies (Raging Bull, Mishima: A Life in Four Chapters, Patty Hearst, Auto Focus), Schrader confessed having problems with biographical films due to their altering of actual events, which he tried to prevent by imposing structures and stylization.

 Personal life

 Marriage and health issues

 Schrader battled a cocaine addiction, which contributed to his divorce from his first wife, art director Jeannine Oppewall.
 He then moved from Los Angeles to Japan in hopes of getting his life on track, finally quitting drugs around 1990.
-His second marriage is to actress Mary Beth Hurt, who has appeared in smaller roles in a variety of his films.
+His second marriage was to actress Mary Beth Hurt, who has appeared in smaller roles in a variety of his films.
 Together they have two children, a daughter and a son.

 In September 2022, Schrader was hospitalized for "breathing problems".
-In January 2023, he and his wife moved from New York's suburban Putnam County to a luxury assisted-living facility in Manhattan's Hudson Yards area, where Hurt receives treatment for her Alzheimer's.
+In January 2023, he and his wife moved from New York's suburban Putnam County to a luxury assisted-living facility in Manhattan's Hudson Yards area, where Hurt received treatment for her Alzheimer's.
+She died in March 2026.

-Views and beliefs
+Religious beliefs

 Schrader is a Christian.
 Raised Calvinist, Schrader abandoned religion in his young adulthood, before returning to Christianity later in life.
 He became an Episcopalian after the birth of his children.
 As of 2018, he attends a Presbyterian church.
 His films frequently feature religious themes.
 However, Schrader has now emphasized that he considers himself to be just a Christian.

+Political views

 In December 2016, Schrader referred to the then-upcoming Trump presidency as "a call to violence" and said "we should be willing to take arms.
 Like Old John Brown."
 He quickly deleted the post, but was visited by the New York City Police Department Counterterrorism Bureau for threatening violence.
 Schrader expressed some regret for his post (blaming it on him drinking alcohol and taking an Ambien), apologizing for his post's violent rhetoric, but not for his comments critical of Trump.

 In 2021, Schrader attacked cancel culture, describing it as "infectious...like the Delta virus".
 In 2022, Schrader criticized that year's Sight and Sound Greatest Films poll, describing it as a "politically correct rejiggering", with its selection of Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles as the greatest film of all time being the product of "distorted woke reappraisal".
 In 2023, he also criticized the perceived politicization of the 95th Academy Awards, writing that the Oscars' "scramble to be woke" have made their ceremony "mean less each year".